a-albuquerque/ThePsychiatryLetter/README.md

 # The Psychiatry Letter
-A previously published Newsletter for which I worked as Managing Editor.
+A previously published Newsletter, worked as Managing Editor.
 Worked with the guidance of Dr Nassir Ghaemi MD MPH